bartoszkrawczyk2/react-redux-canvas/article.md

 This article will show you a simple example in which you can toggle visibility of three circles, drag them around canvas and keep it all in sync with UI and app state.

+**Note:** You should be familiar with basics of React, Redux and Canvas API to complete this tutorial.

 ![screencast](http://projects.bartoszkrawczyk.com/canvas.gif)

 ## File structure